notional-finance/contracts/docs/FutureCash.md

 `maxFutureCash`.
 Mints liquidity tokens back to the sender.
 #### Parameters:
 - `maturity`: the period to add liquidity to
-- `minCollateral`: the amount of collateral to add to the pool
+- `collateral`: the amount of collateral to add to the pool
-- `maxFutureCash`: the maximum amount of future cash to add to the pool
+- `maxFutureCash`: the max amount of future cash to add to the pool, when initializing a pool this is the amount of future cash that will be added
+- `minImpliedRate`: the minimum implied rate that we will add liquidity at
+- `maxImpliedRate`: the maximum implied rate that we will add liquidity at
 - `maxTime`: after this time the trade will fail

 #### Error Codes:
 - TRADE_FAILED_MAX_TIME: maturity specified is not yet active
 - MARKET_INACTIVE: maturity is not a valid one
+- OVER_MAX_FUTURE_CASH: future cash amount required exceeds supplied maxFutureCash
-- OVER_MAX_FUTURE_CASH: depositing collateral would require more future cash than specified
+- OUT_OF_IMPLIED_RATE_BOUNDS: depositing collateral would require more future cash than specified
 - INSUFFICIENT_BALANCE: insufficient collateral to deposit into market

 ***